MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 [!INCLUDE [prod_short](includes/prod_short.md)] uses Azure SQL Database as the database technology for its environments.

 Azure SQL Database, Microsoft's cloud-based relational database service, is used as the best-of-breed service for transactional workloads of Business Central.
 Azure SQL Database is always running on the latest stable version of the SQL Server database engine and patched OS, with 99.99% availability.
-Azure SQL Database works behind the scenes to provide Business Central with the following benefits and more:
+Azure SQL Database works behind the scenes to provide Business Central with the following benefits:

 - High availability
 - Rich business continuity and disaster recovery options